Attracting Birds in Winter: Interview with North Coast Gardening

-I had the pleasure of being interviewed by Genevieve Schmidt, landscape designer and well-known garden writer.
-Her work has appeared in many publications including Garden Design Magazine, Fine Gardening magazine and the Christian Science Monitor.
-Visit Genevieve’s website, North Coast Gardening: Gardening in the Pacific Northwest, for lots of helpful information.
+I recently had the pleasure of being interviewed by Genevieve Schmidt, landscape designer and well known garden writer.
+Genevieve is a contributing editor and staff writer for Garden Design magazine; her work has appeared in many other publications including Fine Gardening magazine and the Christian Science Monitor.
+Her website, North Coast Gardening: Gardening in the Pacific Northwest, is full of helpful information.

 Gen: “What long-term things can we do to provide better habitat in future years?”

 Kim: Your long-term strategy should be to create a robust, bio-diverse ecosystem that supports many forms of life.
 We live in food webs where every living thing is connected to every other living thing.
 Every design choice we make and every plant we select, impacts the health of our ecosystem.
 And, it starts all the way down on the ground with healthy soil.